-NOTE: Microaggressions can happen to anyone, but the unfortunate reality is that microaggressions are committed more frequently against BIPOC individuals, women, LGBTQ+ individuals and people with disabilities.
+NOTE: Microaggressions can happen to anyone, but the unfortunate reality is that microaggressions are done more frequently to BIPOC individuals, women, LGBTQ + individuals and people with disabilities.

 The Impact of Bullying and Harassment

 ► More people are targeted over time, and the behavior of the person responsible escalates in frequency and level of aggression.